Ex-MP's 500-year-old silver ring goes on sale in Mayfair auction house

 Sir John was MP for Preston on three separate occasions and became one of the leading lawyers in Parliament.
 In 1580 he was appointed by Queen Elizabeth I as her attorney for the Duchy of Lancaster and continued in that role under James I.

 The vervel, or hawking ring, has a shield-shaped bezel engraved with a crowned double-headed eagle, the arms of the Brograve family who lived in Hertfordshire.
-It is being auctioned by Noonans of Mayfair.
+It was auctioned by Noonans of Mayfair and fetched £1,100.

 Sir John Brograve was born in 1538, the son of Richard Brograve and Joan Sares and lived in Braughing, Hertfordshire.
 He was educated at Cambridge and became a lawyer, being admitted to Gray's Inn in 1555.
 He was knighted in 1603, shortly after King James I came to the throne.